calind/site/wp-content/plugins/wp-stateless/readme.txt

 Before upgrading to WP-Stateless 3.0, please, make sure you tested it on your development environment.

 == Changelog ==
+= 3.1.0 =
+* NEW - Completely rewritten the synchronization tool.
+GitHub issue [#523](https://github.com/udx/wp-stateless/issues/523).
+* NEW - New configuration constant `WP_STATELESS_SYNC_MAX_BATCH_SIZE`.
+Sets the maximum size of a background sync batch of items to be saved in a single row in the database.
+[More details](https://wp-stateless.github.io/docs/constants/#wp_stateless_sync_max_batch_size).
+* NEW - New configuration constant `WP_STATELESS_SYNC_LOG`.
+Sets a path to a log file where to output logging information during the background sync.
+[More details](https://wp-stateless.github.io/docs/constants/#wp_stateless_sync_log).
+* NEW - New configuration constant `WP_STATELESS_SYNC_HEALTHCHECK_INTERVAL`.
+Defines an interval in minutes for a cron task that periodically checks the health of a particular background sync process.
+[More details](https://wp-stateless.github.io/docs/constants/#wp_stateless_sync_healthcheck_interval).
+* FIX - Fixed an issue when original files were not deleted from the server in the Ephemeral mode.
+GitHub issue [#484](https://github.com/udx/wp-stateless/issues/484).
+* FIX - Fixed an incorrect behavior of image `srcset` attribute in the Backup mode.
+GitHub issue [#558](https://github.com/udx/wp-stateless/issues/558).
+* COMPATIBILITY - Litespeed Cache - Fixed an incorrect upload folder determination.
+GitHub issue [#527](https://github.com/udx/wp-stateless/issues/527).

 = 3.0.4 =
 * FIX - Fixed inability to use dashes in the upload folder name.
 GitHub issue [#565](https://github.com/udx/wp-stateless/issues/565).
 * COMPATIBILITY - Elementor - Fixed wrong upload directory.
 GitHub issue [#560](https://github.com/udx/wp-stateless/issues/560).